simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ## Commodity display style

-For each commodity, hledger chooses a consistent style to use when displaying amounts.
-(Except [price amounts](#prices), which are always displayed as written).
+For the amounts in each commodity, hledger chooses a consistent display style.
+(Excluding [price amounts](#prices), which are always displayed as written).
 The display style is chosen as follows:

 - If there is a [commodity directive](#declaring-commodities) (or